2024

 Most interviews for the technical writer position start with some general questions.
 These questions are for the interviewer to learn more about you and why you applied for the technical writing position.

-1. Tell Us About Your Experience With Technical Writing
+1. Tell us about Your Experience with Technical Writing

 This is an open-ended query designed to get to know you better.
 It has no correct answer.
 One crucial thing to remember is that you do not have to restrict yourself to technical writing.
 Instead, treat this question as a chance to sell yourself and improve your credibility.